shwetagaikwad1499/Canteen-Management-System-with-admin-login-page/README.md

-# Canteen-Management-System-with-admin-login-page
+# CanteenManagementSystem
-Canteen Management System Using Java with Admin and employee Sign up page.
+This app is designed to place and receive orders in a canteen.
+It has been created using Java and Xml in Android Studio.